kashing1999/notes/java.md

 - Interfaces are like contracts
 - Interfaces cannot be instantiated
 - Interface methods must be declared public when implemented
-- Interface methods can be overloaded, but should not be
+- Interface methods can be overloaded, but should not be since it is a contract
 - Classes can implement multiple interfaces
 - Classes from different inheritance trees can implement the same interface
 - To implement an interface: